-This secretly healthy banana bread is so moist and sweet, everyone is always shocked to find out it’s actually good for you!
+This super healthy banana bread recipe is so moist and sweet, everyone is always shocked to find out it’s actually good for you!

-It is the perfect recipe for a healthy breakfast or snack.
+Healthy banana bread is a perfect recipe for breakfast or snack.

 While many traditional banana bread recipes call for at least a cup of refined sugar and half a cup of butter or more, this lightened-up healthy banana bread recipe cuts way back on the ingredients you don’t want and replaces them with good-for-you ingredients, adding extra banana for natural sweetness.

 To lower the oil without sacrificing moisture, I pack a full 1 1/2 cups of mashed banana into this recipe, which also sweetens the recipe without the extra sugar.
-You can easily omit the oil entirely, and it will still come out amazing!
+And while I’m normally not a fan of oil-free baking, this banana bread is definitely an exception – you can easily omit the oil entirely if you’d prefer, and it will still turn out amazingly soft and delicious!

 Hope you like the video!